buildbotics/tpl-docs/Drawing Aids Library.md

 If an error is detected, E.ellipse(E) will throw one of the following error messages.
 * "ELLIPSE\_OBJECT\_ARG\_NOT\_DEFINED" - An ellipse could not be created because no argument was provided to makeEllipse(E).
 * "ELLIPSE\_OBJECT\_INVALID\_TYPE" - An ellipse could not be created because the argument that was provided was not an object.
-* "ELLIPSE\_WIDTH\_NOT\_DEFINED" - An ellipse could not be provided because the width of the ellipse was not provided.
+* "ELLIPSE\_WIDTH\_NOT\_DEFINED" - An ellipse could not be created because the width of the ellipse was not provided.
 * "ELLIPSE\_WIDTH\_NOT\_VALID" - An ellipse could not be created because the width of the ellipse that was provided was not a number.
 * "ELLIPSE\_HEIGHT\_NOT\_DEFINED" - An ellipse could not be created because the height of the desired ellipse was not provided.
 * "ELLIPSE\_HEIGHT\_INVALID" - An ellipse could not be created because the height that was provided was not a number.